tw-in-js/twind/docs/advanced/setup.md

 })
 ```

-If you are using JSON configuration the modes can be set using strings: `"strict"`, `"warn"` or `"silent"`.
+> 💡 If you are using JSON configuration the modes can be set using strings: `"strict"`, `"warn"` or `"silent"`.

 ## Hash

 Most CSS-in-JS solutions, such as styled components or emotion will create hashed class names for rule sets.
-This makes sense because there is no logical way of naming an arbritary set of styles.
+This makes sense because there is no logical way of naming an arbitrary set of styles.
 Doing this makes less sense when using an utility class approach because directives are usually carefully named.

 By default, rules that are passed into the `tw` function are not hashed.
 This helps retain the advantage of using utility classes, aiding inspection and debugging.